openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Self-Issued OpenID Provider Request {#siop_authentication_request}

+SIOP authentication request is sent to the Authorization Endpoint, which performs Authentication of the End-User.

+The Authorization Endpoint of the Self-Issued OP is used in the same manner as defined in Section 3.1.2 of [@!OpenID], using request parameters defined by OAuth 2.0 and OpenID Connect, with the exception of the differences specified in this section.

+Communication with the Authorization Endpoint MUST utilize TLS.

 The RP sends the Authentication Request to the Authorization Endpoint with the following parameters:

 * `scope`